StlcThe Simply Typed Lambda-Calculus

 Finally, we must consider what constitutes a complete program.

 Intuitively, a "complete program" must not refer to any undefined variables.
 We'll see shortly how to define the free variables in a STLC term.
-A complete program is closed -- that is, it contains no free variables.
+A complete program, then, is one that is closed -- that is, that contains no free variables.

-(Conversely, a term with free variables is often called an open term.)
+(Conversely, a term that may contain free variables is often called an open term.)

 Having made the choice not to reduce under abstractions, we don't need to worry about whether variables are values, since we'll always be reducing programs "from the outside in," and that means the step relation will always be working with closed terms.